 What is the process of H1B visa application?

 You need to follow the steps mentioned below to apply for the H1B visa:

 - Locate the U.S. Embassy or Consulate in your country and submit the H1B visa application.
-You need to fill form DS-160 and pay the visa fees before attending the visa interview.
+You need to fill out form DS-160 and pay the visa fees before attending the visa interview

 The employer will need to secure the Labor Conditions Application or LCA approval before filing an application with USCIS.
-After this, they need to fill form I-129, submit the H1B visa application form and documents to the USCIS.
+After this, they need to fill out form I-129 and submit the H1B visa application form and documents to the USCIS.
 They will get a confirmation if the application gets approved.

 Along with the H1B visa application, you must submit documents like passport, fee payment receipt, photograph, visa interview appointment letter, Form I-129, Form I-797, Employer's letter, and qualification certificates.